Wave top

 Best practices and templates

-When choosing compliance software, seek out those that provide standard templates to simplify your documentation process.
+When choosing a compliance system, seek out those that provide standard templates to simplify your documentation process.
 For instance, are there risk assessment templates you can quickly adopt and use as drafts?
 Are there templates available to map your processing activities?
 Consider any other relevant templates that might be included.

 These standard templates can offer a solid foundation to kick-start your compliance efforts.
 Moreover, templates can reduce uncertainty in your compliance tasks, as experts in the field design them.